fortune-ncube/fortune-ncube/README.md

 + [PCA on US Arrests](https://github.com/fortune-ncube/US_Arrests_PCA)

      Four different types of crimes occurring across all states of the USA are analysed with the populations of these states and other features.
-     The data is driven through a Principal Component Analysis to determine crime relationships among states
+     The data is driven through a Principal Component Analysis to determine crime relationships among 50 states.
+Clustering techniques are also employed in the analysis to see group behaviour of states in relation to crimes.

 ### Python Programming Projects